-Every globally-recognised blue chip company (such as Nike, Starbucks and Virgin) started small.
+Every globally-recognised blue chip company (such as Nike, Starbucks, and Virgin) started small.
 But even when first starting out, they all recognised the importance of corporate branding and the benefits that a clearly-defined corporate brand strategy would bring to the table.
 This is true, whatever the size of a business, from the very smallest, to the very largest with very few exceptions.
+Corporate branding is for all.

 Your corporate brand is who you are, what you do, why you do it and who you do it for.
 It’s your promise to your customers, setting clear expectations about the quality of your company, your products, your people, and so on.
 It’s the biggest thing that differentiates you from your competitors and should be thought of as the soul of your business plan, influencing every aspect of your marketing strategy.
 Not having a clear brand proposition is not an option for progressive organisations.